We all went through a phase of looking for indoor gardening ideas to populate our home with.

 So here’s an idea.
 Let’s stop wistfully sighing at the sight of yet another green urban jungle on Instagram, and implement these indoor gardening ideas into life.

 We’ll look at some indoor vegetable gardens, hanging wall plants, plants for both beginners and gardening veterans.
 Most importantly, all these ideas are perfect for small spaces, starting from magnetic pots for fridges and ending with plant towers that can grow tons of strawberries.
+And they make for great gifts for those who live in a small apartment, too.

 Hope you’re excited to make space for some new green friends.